 Transverse processes are long and slender, with changing morphology from L1 to L5.
 These processes are horizontal in L1-L3, and incline a little upward in L4-L5.
 In L1-L3, the transverse processes arise from the junctions of the pedicles and laminae, but in L4-L5, they arise from the pedicles and posterior portions of the vertebral bodies since they are set farther forward.
 The transverse processes are positioned in front of the articular processes instead of behind them as in the thoracic vertebrae, and are homologous with the ribs.

-Specific Thoracic Vertebrae
+Specific Lumbar Vertebrae

 - First lumbar vertebrae (L1) - L1 is roughly inline with the anterior end of the 9th rib at a level called the transpyloric plane (since the pylorus of the stomach is found at this level).